HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add **RotateToAlignWithFloor** to the Character and Fly Guy prefabs.
+ - Add **RotateToAlignWithFloor** to the Character and HoverGuy prefabs.

 <hr></details><br>
 <details><summary>What did that do?</summary>